 Just a blog style intro of my latest project: the Liquor Server.
 Yup, that is what I am calling it.
-A home server I am going to build into the beautiful liquor cabinet with white marble top.
+A home server I am going to build into the beautiful liquor cabinet.
+Sometimes these projects just find me.

 About half a day later he shot me a price.
 He was able to get the price down for me from what they had on the sticker.
 The next day, I left work a little early and drove down to the antique store and picked it up.
 No matter how many times I sat and told myself I didn’t need another project, I couldn’t let this one go.
 I need to make this happen.

 So the plan is simple, fit my dual Xeon server board, a power supply, radiator, RGB lighting and up to 10 hard drives into this cabinet… and maybe more, who knows.
-I have never done a project like this, so a lot of my initial ideas will be tweaked and changed along the way.
+This will be a unique project to say the least.
+A lot of my initial ideas will be tweaked and changed along the way.

 This is going to be a fun build.
 I am going to do my best not to mutilate my DeepCool Matrexx 55 case, but in the end, sacrifices may be made for the greater good of this project! ;^b…

-Figuring out the way to mount the hard drives.
+Figuring out the way to mount the hard drives in the liquor server.
 I want to see them “free floating” and I have a few ideas on how to accomplish this.
-There are a few hard drive cages that can be mounted inside, but that would require painting, and would be noticable no matter what I did.
+There are a few hard drive cages that can be mounted inside, but that would require painting, and would be noticeable no matter what I did.
 Trying to avoid using cages, but I will leave it as a last resort option.
 The other trick is to figure out a way of mounting both 2.5 and 3.5 drives in line… this will be a unique challenge.

 Water cooling the two cpus.
 I am currently looking at the EK Water Blocks EK-CPU Lignum – Walnut.
-I think these will go well, but the cabinet is not walnut, so I am worried that two different wood types would look bad.
+These will go well in the liquor server, but the cabinet is not walnut, so I am worried that two different wood types would look bad.
 I have decided on all black fittings and using rigid tubing, so I may go with matte black cpu blocks as well.
-I have not settled on just making the tubing straight lines, or I have also had the wild idea of figuring out a way to bend the tubing into a shape or word.
-Just a wild idea at this point.
+HOw the tubing is bent is another decision, should I use straight tubing lines, or do I go a wile idea of figuring out a way to bend the tubing into a shape or word.
+Crazy thoughts of a mad scientist.

 LED Lighting is going to be blue with effects.
 Blue is my color, beyond that I have not settled on anything yet.
 Either I am going to go with addressable LED’s, or just a basic blue fade is still debatable.
 This is depending on both budget and which OS I wind up using.
 Primary reason for using Server 2016 is to be able to use software based LED controller software like the Corsair iQue.
 If I go with FreeNAS, then I will have to use an external controller like a cheap one or do something via Raspberry Pi.
 A Raspberry Pi is an interesting idea, but it also limits which brand of fans I can use.
 Fans are going to be address towards the end of the build, so I assume my decision will change wildly as this project moves on.